waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_7.md

+* First sentence is unclear.
+* we should already have a Rakefile
+* data_mapper_setup has not been built yet

 ### Rake tasks for database management

 Since we are changing the schema of the database in a destructive way (creating a unique index), we need to execute `DataMapper.auto_migrate!` instead of `DataMapper.auto_upgrade!` after we create a unique index.